March 30, 2019

 "Are they open?" you ask.
-"I am not sure that they are," you say to your wife, husband, friend, brother, sister, or your pet hamster you have lovingly named Pegasus or Zeus (a big name for a little guy).
+"I am not sure that this store is open," you say to your wife, husband, friend, brother, sister, or your pet hamster you have lovingly named Pegasus or Zeus (a big name for a little guy).
 You get out of your car and cautiously walk up to the façade of an apparent antique store that you have passed many times in the car and never looks open — approaching like a police officer responding to a call for a burglary.
 You peer into the window, looking past the 5-10 signs displaying their limited hours, whom to call if you wish to get in, their buying hours, and so on.
 Then you check to see if you can spot a visible living entity that may be able to assist you should you enter.
 "It's worth a try," you say, and you pull the door handle on the front door.
 Of course, it is locked.
-Now, why wouldn't it be locked?
+Now, why wouldn't it be closed?
 After all its 3 pm on a Wednesday, during "business hours."
 You peer in further, cupping your hands above your eyes to block out the sun.
 Luckily you see a shadow deep into the abyss down a dimly lit corridor, hiding out in an equally dimly lit back room.
 You wave to him (or is it her?) down to get their attention to let you in.
 As they approach, they seem to look you up and down as if making sure you're not there to sell them a lifetime subscription of razor blades or horse feed.
 Maybe they are also checking to see if you are carrying a hobo sack full of empty soda and pop bottles, (yes, even the folks at Artzze are aware that some people call it pop and some folks call it soda and we want everyone to feel included here).
 As they approach, they stick the key into the door, and it creeps open just enough to let you and Zeus in.
 They usually don't allow pets, but in Zeus's case, they will make an exception.

 Finally, you made it!
 The store that always looks closed was indeed open.
 Maybe it was open all those times just like today, but who would know, there isn't such a silly thing as an open or closed sign on the door.
 Even if there were, there would still be a closed sign on the door when they are supposed to be open.
 Sound familiar?
 "Thanks so much, you say," as you walk in and begin to head down the rows and rows of things, brilliant period cut glass, fine European porcelain, Rococo period furniture and sure why not even a few Hummels and pieces of fine satin glass.
 "Is there anything I can help you find?" asks the person who works in this store, who may (or may not) be the owner, employee, or just a guy named Doug that may or may not live in the back of the store in place of getting paid.
-"Well I'm not sure," you say.
+"Well, I'm not sure," you say.
 "Zeus and I are always looking; just we are not sure what we are looking for until we find it."
 This is a code word in antique dealer lingo for underpriced things, and worth more than the asking price, after all, you're no chump.
 You and Zeus are seasoned pros, and together you have furnished your stunning Victorian themed manor for way less than your interior decorator swore to you it would cost you to furnish and decorate it for in period décor.

-As you peruse the goods, you spot something that catches your eye: a sparkling silver gilt bronze 18th-century French pet harness for Zeus; so he can also be well dressed for all those in attendance at your Saturday evening parties that you throw for all your friends.
+As you peruse the goods, you spot something that catches your eye: a sparkling silver-gilt bronze 18th-century French pet harness for Zeus; so he can also be well dressed for all those in attendance at your Saturday evening parties that you throw for all your friends.
 You pick it up, and it's perfect.
 It just what you always wanted, and best of all, it even fits him perfectly, but how much is it?
 Hmmm, is there a price tag?
 Oh no. No, no, no, there will be no price tag for you in this establishment, but there is a sticker underneath with some hieroglyphic code: CWA-17-#12WCS-DS (that I think means nothing at all most of the time).

 Okay, seeing as there is no price, you will need to ask Doug how much this item costs.
 That's what he is here for right, to assist the customer?
 You would think so.